nialsiG/trident/README.md

 # trident

-The *trident* package dedicates to dental microwear texture analysis, allowing to further analyze the results using a variety of methods.
+The *trident* package is dedicated to dental microwear texture analysis, allowing to further analyze the results using a variety of methods.
 It includes functions to measure microwear texture, to transform the data, to rank variables, as well as a complete shiny app.

 # Installation